Die Mannequin: History

 Both EPs were collected on a single disc entitled Unicorn Steak which features two unreleased songs: an early demo of "Empty's Promise" and the cover of the Beatsteaks song "Hand in Hand".
 A video was also recorded after the release of Unicorn Steak, for the song "Saved By Strangers", directed by Canadian director Bruce McDonald.
 He also directed a documentary about Die Mannequin, entitled The Rawside of Die Mannequin, which premiered at Toronto's North By North East festival on June 15, 2008.

 In 2009, Die Mannequin took part in a documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had Care Failure reflecting on her memories of CFNY, 102.1 the Edge.

 On September 8, 2009, Die Mannequin released FINO + BLEED, mixed by Mike Fraser.

 In 2009, they opened for the Canadian dates of the Marilyn Manson's The High End of Low Tour.

 On March 21, 2012, Die Mannequin announced on their website that they would be releasing new music in mid-April, along with a new single and music video.
 This coincided with the release of Hard Core Logo 2.

 On August 20, 2014, the band released a single titled "Sucker Punch" for their upcoming album.
 Their second full-length album, Neon Zero, was released on October 28, 2014.
 Exclaim! magazine called it 'evil dance metal'.

-On March 30, 2023, it was reported that Caroline Kawa (Care Failure) had died at the age of 36.
+On March 30, 2023, it was reported that Caroline Kawa (Care Failure) had died at the age of 36 due to multiple organ failure and heart failure caused by an infection.

 In April 2024, a tribute to Care Failure took place at Toronto's Bovine Sex Club, called Failurefest.
 ACIIDZ, Fine Motor Control, Blackout Orchestra, Ian D'Sa, Kali-Ann Butala from Bad Waitress, Emily Bones and Valerie Knox of the Anti-Queens performed.
 The tribute benefitted the charity Sistering, where Failure had volunteered.